mrafieir/ch_frb_rfi/README.md

-ch_frb_rfi: RFI analysis for the CHIMEFRB L1 node.
+ch_frb_rfi: A library for RFI analysis in the CHIMEFRB L1 node.

 ### INSTALLATION

-Please follow the instructions in [kmsmith137/ch_frb_l1/INSTALL.md](https://github.com/kmsmith137/ch_frb_l1/blob/master/INSTALL.md)
+- Please follow all the instructions in [kmsmith137/ch_frb_l1/INSTALL.md](https://github.com/kmsmith137/ch_frb_l1/blob/master/INSTALL.md)

+- Create a file `Makefile.local` defining a few Makefile variables (see an example in `site/`)

+- `make install`

 ### DOCUMENTATION